Last Revised: September 2022

 1.0 THE PURPOSE OF THIS NOTICE

-This notice explains how BCDO (the Charity), will collect and use your personal data.
+This notice explains how Big Church Festival (the Charity), will collect and use your personal data.
 “Personal data” means any information which can be used to identify you as an individual.

-The Big Church Day Out is the data controller, a Charity and UK Private limited Company by guarantee without share capital use of ‘Limited’ exemption with company number: 06794709
+Big Church Festival is the data controller, a Charity and UK Private limited Company by guarantee without share capital use of ‘Limited’ exemption with company number: 06794709

 Our registered office is:

 40 Oxford Road, Worthing, West Sussex, BN11 1UT

 PO Box 3340, Littlehampton, West Sussex, BN16 9FP, UK

 If you have any questions concerning our collection or use of your personal data, please contact our operating office address via email on [email protected].